PierreIsCoding/sdiy/Quantizer/README.md

 - Connect the output trigger to an envelope generator which opens and closes the VCO signal.

 ## How it works; leds
 There are many ways to drive leds with a microprocessor.
 One of the less known ways is using a technique called "Charlie Plexing".
 I really wanted to try out this techniue once and I found this project the perfect candidate for it.
-The result of technique is that it only uses 4 digital pins for setting 12 leds.
+The benefit of this technique is that it only requires 4 digital pins for managing 12 leds.
 Check the simulation [here.](https://tinyurl.com/ybuk2pdh)

 <img src="https://raw.githubusercontent.com/PierreIsCoding/sdiy/main/Quantizer/images/tri_state.PNG" height="500" />

-Also check out my code for it since it can be used for other number of leds as well.
-The max achievable leds is calculated by 2 * ( [number of pins] nCr 2 ).
+The maximum usable leds is calculated by 2 * ( [number of pins] nCr 2 ).
+Check out my code class, since it can be used for other numbers as well.
 See this [wiki](https://en.wikipedia.org/wiki/Charlieplexing) for more info about this technique.

 # Buildnotes